aaron-grau/curic/react/projects/todos/README.md

 In this project, you will create an app that lets people create and manage a todo list.
-Users of your app will be able to add items to their todo list, delete items from it, and mark items as either "done" or "not done."
-Eventually, every item in the list will be able to have its own sub-list of "steps" that can be added, deleted, and marked as "done."
+Users of your app will be able to add items to their todo list, delete items from it, and mark items as either "done" or "not done".
+Eventually, every item in the list will be able to have its own sub-list of "steps" that can be added, deleted, and marked or unmarked as "done".

 Today's project uses the React/Redux frontend that you used for the Synthesizer app yesterday.
-In addition, this project will use a Rails backend so that every change made on the frontend will persist!
+In addition, this project will use a Rails API backend so that every change made on the frontend will persist!

 ## Phase 0: Rails API